theturboturnip/harper/harper-core/tests/text/tagged/Computer science.md

 > Department of Datalogy at the University of Copenhagen , founded in 1969 , with
 # NSg        P  ?
 P  D   NSg        P  NPrSg      .
 V/J     P  #    .
 P
 > Peter     Naur being   the first professor in        datalogy .
 The term  is used mainly in the
 # NPrSg/V/J ?
 NSg/V/C D   NSg/J NSg       NPrSg/J/P ?        .
-D   NSg/J VL V/J  J/R    P  D
+D   NSg/J VL V/J  R      P  D
 > Scandinavian countries .
 An  alternative term    , also proposed by      Naur , is data
 # NSg/J        NPl       .
 D/P NSg/J       NSg/V/J .
 W?
 V/J      NSg/J/P ?    .
 VL NSg
 > science ; this is now         used for a   multi - disciplinary field of data analysis ,